 - Timing — Did the charge happen within the grant's validity window?

 If all three pass, the transaction is marked as verified.
 If any fail, it's flagged for review.
+This verification step is the application-level analog of Mastercard's Verifiable Intent audit trail — open-sourced March 2026 — which links instruction to outcome with cryptographic proof.

-Why the order matters
+Why does the order matter?

 The strict ordering prevents entire classes of attacks: